 When it was first invented, I can imagine that the press release was an incredibly powerful tool.
 Write a single document, fire it off to the largest media outlets, and boom—instant press coverage.

 But strategies like this are paradoxical—each time they are effective, others take note and follow suit.
 And the more they are used, the less effective the strategy becomes.
 The receivers are inundated with submissions, and so they have to find way to screen faster and faster.
 The result is that, for the most part, only the brand-name submitters rise to the top, and the press release becomes ineffective for early stage startups.
-If you listen to the voices that say, “If you build it, they will come,” your startup is more likely to turn into an empty parking lot than a field of dreams.

 This trend can be seen in nearly every advertising channel.
 It used to be that taking an ad in a magazine was as sure as printing money—the same can be said for Google AdWords throughout much of the 2000s.
 But every advertising success story drew in countless more advertisers, driving the cost up and the resulting revenue down, and today these channels are ineffective for all but the largest and most savvy advertisers.

 This is the challenge for small startups without deep pockets—how can you get noticed when the traditional channels are out of reach?
 The answer, of course, is to find the channels that haven’t yet been overrun by the horde—and I’m going to walk you through the channels that we used to get 5,000 users within ten days of our launch.